 While some people know a few famous Polish dishes such as Pierogi, Polish cuisine has much more to offer.
 As a native Pole, let me introduce you to some of the best Polish foods.

-If you’re brave enough to try some weird dishes that aren’t weird to Poles but definitely raise an eyebrow of foreigners, check out my other list as well.
+If you’re brave enough to try some weird dishes that aren’t weird to Poles but definitely raise an eyebrow of foreigners, make sure to check out my other list as well.

 20 Best Traditional Polish Foods You Should Try